About Eriko

 Yoga Practitioner

-My classes combine precision and softness—ranging from dynamic, breath-led flows to slow, restorative yin.
 I specialise in supporting nervous system regulation through breath, movement, and deep listening.
-I meet people where they are and guide them back toward balance with care.
+I meet people where they are and guide them back toward balance with care and respect.

 Teaching Style & Focus

-My classes are dynamic yet grounded, precise yet inviting choice.
-I place strong emphasis on felt experience—how your body responds moment to moment.
+I place strong emphasis on felt experience— how your body responds moment to moment.

 I teach: